vskorych/graph-storage/EXAMPLES.md

 status 400
 ```
-{"error": "Loop relations not not allowed"}
+{"error": "Loop relations not allowed"}
 ```

 or we try to add node with loop to our existing schema